playgrdstar/quaintitative/index.md

 If you wish to connect, feel free to email  me at playgrdstar@gmail.com.

 Research Updates:
+- Dec 2022: "Investment and Risk Management with Online News and Heterogeneous Networks" has been accepted by ACM Transactions on the Web
 - Nov.
 2022: "Learning and Understanding User Interface Semantics from Heterogeneous Networks with Multimodal and Positional Attributes" has been accepted by the ACM Transactions on Interactive Intelligent Systems
 - Oct.
 2022: "Learning Dynamic Multimodal Implicit and Explicit Networks for Multiple Financial Tasks" has been accepted by the 2022 IEEE International Conference on Big Data
 - Apr.
 2022: "Learning Semantically Rich Network-Based Multi-Modal Mobile User Interface Embeddings" has been accepted by the ACM Transactions on Interactive Intelligent Systems